mrsmickers/yarnify/infra/README.md

 The following secrets need to be provided during deployment:

 - `postgresqlAdminPassword` - PostgreSQL administrator password
-- `githubUsername` - Your GitHub username
-- `githubToken` - GitHub personal access token with `read:packages` permission

 ### GitHub Actions Integration

 The infrastructure is integrated with GitHub Actions for CI/CD.
-The workflow automatically builds and pushes images to GitHub Packages using the built-in `GITHUB_TOKEN`.
+The workflow builds and pushes images to both GitHub Packages and Azure Container Registry.

-For Azure deployment, set the following secret in your GitHub repository:
+Set the following in your GitHub repository:

+**Required Secrets:**
-- `AZURE_LOGIN` - Azure service principal credentials for deploying to Container Apps
+- `AZURE_LOGIN` - Azure service principal credentials for Azure CLI authentication

+**Required Variables:**
+- `ACR_REGISTRY_NAME` - Your Azure Container Registry name (e.g., "crspeekit")

 ## Network Architecture